-The RHS has launched (December 2020) a new RHS Early Career Fellowship Grant scheme.
+In December 2020 the RHS launched a new Early Career Fellowship Grant scheme.
 The aim is to provide larger grants than available from our other schemes of up to £2000 for up to six months.

-Like the Hardship Fund launched earlier in 2020, this new scheme is a response to COVID-19 pressures, and will likewise be regularly reviewed as the situation changes.
+This scheme is a response to COVID-19 pressures and will be regularly reviewed as the situation changes.

 Please note that the RHS’s usual funding schemes for Research Expenses, Conference Travel and Conference Organisation are still running, and applicants should apply to those schemes where eligible.

 What is the RHS Early Career Fellowship Grant Scheme?

 The focus is on supporting career-building research or activities, and the aim is to provide support to enable researchers to produce a discrete outcome (such as an article or book proposal) with the grant.
 Because of limited funds, applicants must be early career historians within three years of submitting their PhD in a historical subject.
 (The three years does not include periods of parental leave, or leave due to illness or other caring responsibilities.)